-HO6 insurance steps in to pick up where the HOA’s master policy leaves off, meaning it protects the walls and ceiling of your unit, its floors, and all its contents.
+Essentially, HO6 insurance steps in to pick up where the HOA’s insurance policy leaves off, meaning in most states it protects the:

 It also protects you – your liability for injured guests, your additional living expenses if the unit becomes uninhabitable, and more.
 Let’s take a closer look.

-- Personal property coverage.
-This covers the belongings that make your condo a home: furniture, cabinets, appliances, clothing, decor, and more.
+- Belongings.
+Personal property coverage insures the belongings that make your condo a home, like furniture, cabinets, clothing, decor, and more.

-- Loss of use coverage.
-If a covered claim makes your home uninhabitable, this can help pay for additional living expenses (think: takeout, a hotel stay, etc.).
+- Additional living expenses.
+If a covered claim makes your home uninhabitable, loss of use coverage can help pay for additional living expenses (think: takeout, a hotel stay, etc.).

-- Personal liability coverage.
-If someone is hurt in your condo or you accidentally cause damage to someone’s property, this can help pay for legal expenses.
+- Liability.
+Personal liability coverage can help pay for legal expenses when someone is hurt in your condo or you accidentally cause damage to someone’s property.

-- Medical payments coverage.
-This helps cover small medical expenses when a guest has an injury in your home.
+- Guests’ medical bills.
+Medical payments coverage can cover small medical expenses when a guest has an injury in your home.

-All Kin HO6 insurance policies offer open-perils coverage for the dwelling.
-That means we can cover damage from an incident that isn’t listed in the policy as an exclusion.
-In other words, a lot of incidents are covered – hurricane wind damage, fire, theft, vandalism, and more.
+All Kin HO6 insurance policies offer open perils coverage for the dwelling.
+That means we can cover damage from an incident that isn’t listed in the policy as an exclusion or as a peril insured against that’s not covered.
+In other words, a lot of incidents are covered – wind damage, fire, theft, vandalism, and more.

-Our HO6 policies also include $2,000 in loss assessment coverage (also called special assessment coverage).
+Our Florida HO6 insurance also includes $2,000 in loss assessment coverage (sometimes called special assessment coverage).
 This helps pay for shared losses that condo owners are responsible for.
-For example, say there’s a fire in the courtyard of your building and the condo association didn’t set enough funds aside to cover it.
-They may call for a special assessment, which divides the excess expense among all units to make up the difference.
+For example, say there’s a fire in the courtyard of your building, and your condo association’s policy limits fall short.
+The association may call for a special assessment, which divides the extra cost among all units to make up the difference.

 Loss assessment insurance can help pay for this unexpected expense, so long as the damage was caused by a covered incident.

-Your condo association or homeowners association usually has a master insurance policy to cover the building itself, including the roof, and common areas, like courtyards, fences, elevators, and hallways.
-Your HOA fees help cover the cost of this policy.
+Most condo associations or HOAs have a master insurance policy that covers the building itself, like the roof and exterior walls, and common areas, such as courtyards, fences, elevators, and hallways.
+Your HOA fees help cover the cost of the HOA insurance policy.